Skip to main content

 The tread depth should be not less than 3 mm.

-No winter tires mandatory.
+No winter tyres mandatory.

 A tread depth of 3 mm is mandatory in winter (from November 1 to the first Sunday after Easter Monday).
 In Nordland, Troms and Finnmark, the requirement for a tread depth of at least 3 millimeters applies from October 16 to April 30 inclusive.